Hu-Jiexing/MLproject1/README.md

 # MLproject1

 Can start from my template and make changes or download to work on it
+Use the cleaneddata.csv file in this repository to run the code
 Create new branch if you want to commit your changes

 Currently includes: